James Allen Snow, age 65, of Harriman

 A host of nieces, nephews and extended family members and friends

 The family will receive friends 5:00 – 7:00 pm, Wednesday, June 16, 2021 at Fraker Funeral Home.
-A memorial service will be held at East Tennessee Veteran Cemetery with military honors and he will be placed in the Niche following the service.
+A memorial service will be held at 2:00 pm, Thursday, June 24, 2021 at East Tennessee State Veterans Cemetery with military honors conducted by the East Tennessee Veterans Honor Guard.
+He will be placed in the niche following the service.
 Online register book can be signed at www.FrakerFuneralHome.net.
 Fraker Funeral Home of Kingston is in charge of all the arrangements.